dorababupindi/dorababupindi/README.md

 - 👋 Hi, I’m @dorababupindi
 - 👀 I’m interested in ...
-Data science and analytics
+Data Analytics and Data Science
-- 🌱 I’m currently learning ...Microsoft excel and SQL
+- 🌱 I’m currently learning ...Microsoft excel, SQL, TABLEAU & R programming
 - 💞️ I’m looking to collaborate on ...
 Projects related to data anaytics
 - 📫 How to reach me ...You can reach me over my Email address dorababupindi@gmail.com